Book an appointment

 Our tendinopathy section provides condition-specific guidance for common presentations including Achilles, patellar, gluteal, rotator cuff and lateral elbow tendon disorders.
 Each page outlines diagnostic clarity, staged rehabilitation principles and realistic recovery timelines.

-Learn more about tendinopathy →
+Learn more about tendinopathy→

-Learn more about injection therapy →
+Learn more about specialist hip rehabilitation→

-Not every patient needs a specialist service.
 Our role is to guide decisions with clarity, using the right tools at the right time.

 Working within a wider clinical pathway